79% of retail CFD accounts lose money

 It’s one of the best demo accounts out there, one that gives you the best chance to practice and keep track of your performance to see what works – and what doesn’t.

-It means you can start off by copying their trades to your own account and gradually develop your own strategies to take more control of your money.
+eToro’s copy trading service allows you to start off by copying trades from other investors to your own account and then gradually develop your own trading strategies to take more control of your money.

-Overall, our eToro review reveals it’s one of the best CFD trading platforms in the business and most innovative trading platforms overall.
+Overall, our eToro review reveals it’s one of the best CFD trading platforms in the business and one of the most innovative trading platforms overall.
 It offers 3,000+ assets, including all leading stocks and cryptocurrencies, and is one of the most user-friendly brokers you can find.

 The crypto trading platform could offer a few more assets to trade, but what it lacks in this respect and in advanced features, it makes up with innovation by offering a comprehensive social trading and copy trading experience, where eToro users can follow trades from experienced pros.
 In addition, commission free trading on stocks is something most brokers do not offer.